Table of Content

 Air Alert Pros

-It’s difficult to find any real pros to a program as outdated and limited as Air Alert, but since this is a review, we’ll try to stay objective.
+It’s difficult to find any real pros to an obsolete and limited program as Air Alert, but since this is a review, we’ll try to stay objective.

 Relatively Cheap